Finding

 Warrior PATHH is the first training program to enable our nation’s combat veterans and first responders to transform deep struggle into profound strength and lifelong Posttraumatic Growth (PTG).
 Warrior PATHH is a 90-day, non-pharmacological, peer-delivered training program that begins with a 7-day intensive and immersive initiation.
 This is followed by 3 months of dedicated support, training, accountability, and connection from a team of trained combat veterans and first responders.

-Who is Warrior Pathh?
+Why Warrior Pathh?

 All Warrior PATHH instructors have walked the road from struggle to strength, and the blended team of trained combat veterans and civilian coaches leverages their own experiences to guide strudents.
 Warrior PATHH is military style training that harnesses the students strengths, skills, and abilities to engage their minds, bodies, hearts, and spirits, and reconnects them to a new tribe of fellow Warriors.